 Funeral Service (A)

 - The tuition charges per year are around $19,580*

 - For part-time undergraduate students, the cost of attendance is about $730 per credit hour*

-- Last year the graduating class was around thirty students
+- From the last reported year the graduating class was around thirty students

 Estimated Costs & Financial Aid

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.